altexdim/sourcemod-plugin-gungame/doc/README.txt

 [*] Counter-Strike: Source
 [*] SourceMod 1.2.0+
-[*] (Optional, not required by default) SDK Hooks 1.3 or later (https://forums.alliedmods.net/showthread.php?t=106748) You need SDK Hooks if you want to set "BlockWeaponSwitchIfKnife" "1" [/LIST]
+[*] (Optional, not required by default) SDK Hooks 1.3 or later (https://forums.alliedmods.net/showthread.php?t=106748) You need SDK Hooks if you want to set specific options in config (search for "sdkhooks" in "gungame.config.txt" and read comments for more info) [/LIST]

 [anchor]Installation[/anchor][B]Installation[/B]